Richmond, British Columbia: Economy

 Richmond supports about 100,000 jobs in various areas, including services, retailing, tourism, light manufacturing, airport services and aviation, agriculture, fishing, and government.
-Richmond also is a leading centre in the region for high-technology companies, including Norsat and Sierra Wireless.
+Richmond is also a leading centre in the region for high-technology companies, including Norsat and Sierra Wireless.

-Pacific Coastal Airlines has its headquarters in the South Terminal of Vancouver International Airport.
-Air Canada Jazz operates a regional office in Richmond.

 Before its dissolution, Canadian Airlines operated an office in Richmond.
 Before it merged into Air Canada Jazz, regional airline Air BC was headquartered in Richmond.
 Prior to its dissolution, Harmony Airways, Pacific Western Airlines and Canadian Pacific Air Lines were all headquartered in Richmond.

 The first McDonald's restaurant outside of the United States was opened in Richmond in June 1967.

 Agriculture

 The Agricultural Land Reserve preserves 4,916 hectares within the city as farmland, an area that makes up most of east Richmond.
 Of this area, 3,012 hectares are farmed by 247 farms; the rest is either vacant or occupied by non-farm uses.
 Cranberries and blueberries are the dominant crops grown.
 Other crops grown include strawberries, corn, and potatoes.
 In 2001, Richmond had approximately 47% of BC's cranberry acreage.